 Top of the page

 A concussion is a brain injury caused by an impact or hit (also called a direct blow) to the head, face or neck.
-A concussion can also be caused by a blow to the body that sends a force to the head, causing the brain to move within the skull.
+A concussion can also be caused by a blow to the body that sends a force to the head.
 Your child can have a concussion even if they don’t pass out (lose consciousness).
 Your child’s doctor can diagnose a concussion based on the signs and symptoms.
 Medical imaging tests such as x-rays, CT scans, or MRI scans usually can’t diagnose a concussion.

 These symptoms will usually last for 7 to 10 days.
 Most children and teens will stop showing signs and symptoms and fully recover by 1 month.
 If your child has had a concussion before or gets migraines, it may take longer for them to recover.